elliotblackburn/covid-19-data/README.md

 ## Data

 * [`it/data/national-data.json`](./it/data/national-data.json) - The daily statistics for the outbreak for all of Italy.
+Also available as a live queryable SQLite database at [https://it-national-covid-19-data.now.sh](https://it-national-covid-19-data.now.sh).